-- Continuing to meaningfully engage the public, focusing on elevating the voices of historically underrepresented individuals and groups - Collaborating with neighboring jurisdictions, regional agencies, and local partners - Integrating the Fort Collins AMP into citywide databases and processes - Seeking grants and other funding opportunities to advance projects - Evaluating needs and monitoring progress over time in five years, with a particular focus on updating the recommended pedestrian and bicycle network and priority projects and incorporating the needs of micromobility users.
+- Continuing to meaningfully engage the public, focusing on elevating the voices of historically underrepresented individuals and groups - Collaborating with neighboring jurisdictions, regional agencies, and local partners - Integrating the Fort Collins AMP into citywide databases and processes - Seeking grants and other funding opportunities to advance projects, and making budgeting decisions to support matching grants - Evaluating needs and monitoring progress over time

+The Fort Collins AMP should be viewed as a "living document" that is re-evaluated and expanded over time.
+A formal review and progress update is recommended in five years, with a particular focus on updating the recommended pedestrian and bicycle network and priority projects and incorporating the needs of micromobility users.
 In the short term, the City of Fort Collins should focus on continuing to build community support and stewardship for safe and active streets and focus on funding and implementation to create a functional active transportation environment.